Adversing/Brain4J/README.md

 }
 ```

-See the [installation guide](https://github.com/brain4j-org/brain4j/wiki/Installation) for more.
+See the [installation guide](https://github.com/brain4j-org/brain4j/wiki/Installation) for more information.

 ## Documentation